yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 - [perf, kernel, linux, virtualization, hardware]
 ---

->The content reuse need include the original link: <http://oliveryang.net>
+>The content reuse needs to include the original link: <http://oliveryang.net>

 * content
 {:toc}

-## 1. Latency measurement in user space
+## 1. Latency Measurement In User Space

 While user application developers are working on performance-sensitive code, a common requirement is to measure the latency or time in their code.
 This type of code can be used temporarily for debugging, testing, or profiling purposes, or permanently